vargaRolandGit/cnorth/README.md

 </p>

 ## 📚 North (C version) is a really basic stack based programming language written in c.
 Inspired by forth, porth, asm and SQL!
 ### This was my first somewhat bigger project in c.
-I have to learn a lot more i feel, but nonetheless north was a good experience to make (sometimes) and i will continue working on the c version of it.
+I have to learn a lot more I feel, but nonetheless north was a good experience to make (sometimes) and i will continue working on the c version of it.

 Version: **BETA0.2**

-> 📌 I'm working on __*north+*__, therefor this project currently on hiatus!
+> 📌 I'm working on __*north+*__, therefore this project currently on hiatus!

 - [x] Turing complete
 - [ ] Optimalized code